andrewboni/hexo-soundcloud/README.md

 This is a simple Hexo plugin that makes it easy to embed SoundCloud tracks.

 # Usage
 To install the plugin, simply add the `soundcloud.js` file to the `scripts/`folder within the root directory of your Hexo blog.
-Create a folder there, if one doesn't already exist.
+If a `scripts/` folder doesn't exist, create one in the root directory.

+Then, simply add this markup:

 ```
 {% soundcloud https://soundcloud.com/only-the-beat/3lau-electric-daisy-carnival-edc-new-york-2014 visual %}